tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ReseachESEAS.png" style="width: 90%; height: 90%" align="middle" alt="">
-  <figcaption> (Left) Illustrations of the 1D, 2D, and 3D elements supported by the ESEAS software.
-(Right) Illustration of the novel shape function construction for pyramid elements. </figcaption>
+  <figcaption> Left: Illustrations of the 1D, 2D, and 3D elements supported by the ESEAS software.
+Right: Illustration of the novel shape function construction for pyramid elements. </figcaption>
 </figure>

 The ESEAS (exact sequence elements of all shapes) software library supports a complete set of features for evaluating the so-called ''shape functions'' which comprise the bases used in a finite element discretization.